RMLio/rmlmapper-java/README.md

 | ch.qos.logback                     | Eclipse Public License 1.0 & GNU Lesser General Public License 2.1 |
 | org.rdfhdt.hdt-jena                | GNU Lesser General Public License v3.0                             |

+## Remarks

+### XML file parsing performance

+The RMLMapper's XML parsing implementation (`javax.xml.parsers`) has been chosen to support full XPath.
+This implementation causes a large memory consumption (up to ten times larger than the original XML file size).
+However, the RMLMapper can be easily adapted to use a different XML parsing implementation that might be better suited for a specific use case.

-# UML Diagrams
+## UML Diagrams
-## How to generate with IntelliJ IDEA
+### How to generate with IntelliJ IDEA
 (Requires Ultimate edition)

 * Right click on package: "be.ugent.rml"